Philip R. Hoffman

 Phil's successful litigations at Pryor Cashman have included:

-- Obtained summary judgment in the U.S. District Court for the Southern District of N.Y. and affirmance in the U.S. Court of Appeals for the 2nd Circuit in favor of a national cable network in a case brought by the purported owners of the rights to the fictional characters Sherlock Holmes and Dr. Watson asserting copyright and trademark violations arising out of the cable network’s of such characters in a television motion picture.
+- Obtained summary judgment in the U.S. District Court for the Southern District of N.Y. and affirmance in the U.S. Court of Appeals for the 2nd Circuit in favor of a national cable network in a case brought by the purported owners of the rights to the fictional characters Sherlock Holmes and Dr. Watson asserting copyright and trademark violations arising out of the cable network’s use of such characters in a television motion picture.
 Phil also obtained an award of over $100,000 in attorney’s fees against the plaintiff and another $25,000 in sanctions against plaintiff’s attorneys

 - Obtained reversal in the N.Y.
 Appellate Division, First Department, of the lower court order which had granted summary judgment to an insurance company and declared that it had no obligation to defend and indemnify a major cable network in a copyright litigation.
 The Appellate Court not only reversed the decision below but also granted summary judgment to the client, which recovered all of its legal fees and expenses in connection with both litigations, with interest